tomboone/drupal-update-helper/README.md

 # Drupal Interactive Update Helper

+**DO NOT USE THIS TOOL.
+This is a work-in-progress and not yet ready for production use.**

 A command-line tool to interactively update Composer dependencies for a Drupal project one by one, committing each update separately.

 This script helps bridge the gap between manually updating every single package and blindly running `composer update`.
 It streamlines the process while maintaining a granular commit history suitable for review and safe deployment.